George Ward Hunt: Political career

 Hunt entered the House of Commons in 1857 as Member of Parliament for Northamptonshire North, at the end of the year, having made several unsuccessful attempts previously.
 He was a Secretary to the Treasury from 1866 to 1868, in the ministry of the 14th Earl of Derby.
 Regarded as "sensible but dull", according to Derby's biographer Hawkins, he was then appointed to the Exchequer when Disraeli took office.

-There is a Westminster tradition that, on leaving Downing Street for the House of Commons on Budget Day, the Chancellor of the Exchequer shows the assembled crowd the ministerial red box containing the Budget speech, by holding it aloft.
 When Hunt presented his one and only Budget speech, he kept the House of Commons waiting, and it is supposed that he had left the speech behind.
 When he spoke, the Budget presentation was the shortest recorded.

 Hunt was appointed to the Admiralty for Disraeli's second ministry, serving from 1874 until his death from gout in 1877.
 Although he was considered competent at finance, his turn at the Admiralty was, for a long time, not much admired.
 That attitude has, however, been revised.
 Canada's Ward Hunt Island was named for him.
 It is off Ellesmere Island, and of interest for the Ward Hunt Ice Shelf observed in 1876 by Pelham Aldrich.

 Hunt died at Bad Homburg, Germany, in July 1877, on the eve of his 52nd birthday.
 His wife died in 1894.